 The Government of the Democratic People´s Republic of Korea has since the adoption of the above framework continued to highlight the key importance it gives to the agriculture sector in its strive to rapidly and sustainably improve national food security and eventually reach food self-sufficiency.
 In his New Year Address 2014, as well as his message delivered during DPRK´s first national conference of farm sub-work team leaders Mr. Kim Jong Un, Supreme Leader of the Korean people, in fact underlined, that agriculture needed to be defined as the priority area for improving the economy and people’s lives in DPRK.
 At this occasion the Supreme Leader personally emphasized details of DPRK farming policies, including a specific call to implement a seed revolution, identifying short growing periods, efficient uptake of available fertilizer and pest resistance as key criteria for the development of improved crop seeds in DPRK.

-In its Special Report of 28 November 2013 the FAO/WFP Crop and Food Security Assessment Mission (CVSAM) to the Democratic People´s Republic of Korea identified a cereal import requirement of 340,000 mt for the 2013/14 marketing year (November/October) and estimated the uncovered food deficit in DPRK to be in the range of 40,000 mt assuming that an import target of 300,000 mt of cereals can be met.
+In its Special Report of 28 November 2013 the FAO/WFP Crop and Food Security Assessment Mission (CFSAM) to the Democratic People´s Republic of Korea identified a cereal import requirement of 340,000 mt for the 2013/14 marketing year (November/October) and estimated the uncovered food deficit in DPRK to be in the range of 40,000 mt assuming that an import target of 300,000 mt of cereals can be met.
 These figures are based on the Mission’s estimate of total utilization needs of 5.37 million mt of cereal equivalent (rice in milled terms) and an overall production forecast of about 5.03 million mt of cereal equivalent (which corresponds to expected 5.98 million mt of food output expressed in paddy, soybeans and cereal equivalent of potatoes and is mainly attributed to an increase in paddy harvest due to generally favorable weather conditions) from cooperative farms, plots on sloping land and household gardens during 2013/14.

 In 2012/13 the total cereal imports in the country declined sharply from the year before mainly due to a drop in bilateral and multilateral food aid.
 During the 2012/13 (November/October) marketing year, DPRK imported 398,636 mt of cereals.
 The country has been dependent on large quantities of food imports, primarily from China and the Russian Federation, over the last two decades with total imports declining from about a million mt of cereals during the mid-2000s to under 300,000 mt in 2008/09.
 In general, commercial imports have been relatively stable in recent years, while international assistance, bilateral as well as multilateral food aid, has fluctuated significantly.